Mahrukh2001/MERN-Fruity-E-Commerce-Web-Application/README.md

 # MERN-Web-Application-E-Commerce
-# FruitDelight - Online Fruit Delivery Web Application
+# FruitDelight - Online Fruit Delivery Web Application (React JS + Node JS + MongoDB)

 Welcome to FruitDelight, your one-stop destination for fresh and delicious fruit items delivered right to your doorstep!
 Whether you're craving a healthy snack, a fruity dessert, or a refreshing beverage, we've got you covered.
 Explore our wide range of fruit-based products, from fresh fruits to delightful creations, and treat yourself to the goodness of nature.